algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ##### Usage of STL

-Standard Template Library are C++ libraries offering wide range, which are the data structures used to store objects and data.
-Here are those most important for this project:
+Standard Template Library are C++ libraries offering a wide range, which are the data structures used to store objects and data.
+Here are the most important for this project:

 - ```<iostream>```
   - Purpose: Provides input and output functionality for the project.